Reliable Thread border routers and Matter controllers

 • A wired Apple TV is often a cleaner foundation than relying only on small speakers around the house

-Watch out: Confirm the exact model and Thread support before buying; older or lower-tier variants may not cover every role.
+Watch out: Confirm the exact generation, Ethernet, and Thread support before buying; Apple TV 4K variants do not all cover the same infrastructure role.

 Check on Amazon ↗